 Animal foods contain more Choline than plant sources.
 Eggs, meat and dairy products are all good providers of Choline.
 For example, one hard-boiled egg provides 147mg Choline, whilst a chicken breast provides 72mg Choline.

 There’s a wide range of plant foods that also provide some Choline as it’s found in the cell membranes of plants.
 Useful plant sources of Choline include soya drinks, edamame beans and tofu as well as quinoa, Brussels sprouts, broccoli, cauliflower, mushrooms, red kidney beans, peas, peanuts, pumpkin seeds, sunflower seeds and almonds.

-Plant Sources of Choline
+Vegan Food Sources of Choline

 |Edamame||3 heaped tbsp||45mg|